postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_team_name_and_logo.md

 warning: false
 ---

-Postman users with the **Admin** member role can add a team name and logo to their Postman team account directly from the [Team Settings page](https://app.getpostman.com/dashboard/teams/edit).
+Postman users with the **Admin** member role can add a team name and logo to their Postman team account directly in the [Team Settings page](https://app.getpostman.com/dashboard/teams/edit).

 ### Update your team name